tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_best_practices_with_api.md

 permalink: docapis_best_practices_with_api.html
 keywords:
 course: "Documenting REST APIs"
-weight: 6.9
+weight: 6.91
 sidebar: docapis
 section: docnonref
 path1: /docnonref.html
 ---

 API best practices can refer to any general advice your product team wants to communicate to developers about working with the API.
-There's no set number of topics or content that is typically covered in API best practices.
+There aren't any set number of topics typically covered in API best practices.
 Instead, the best practices can be a catch-all title for content that doesn't fit anywhere else.

 * TOC
 {:toc}